Driver Details

 This driver controls Apple TV (tvOS 15+) using the Companion Protocol over TCP/IP.
 It supports navigation, media control, volume, power, app launching, text input, a browse menu system with real app icons, and a full browser-based Web Object control UI.

 When enabled, the optional Full Crypto Offload setting routes the heavy SRP / Ed25519 / Curve25519 cryptography to a cloud server so the driver can pair successfully on older RTI processors –including the XP-3 and XP-6 which cannot complete the local crypto in time before the Apple TV's pairing session times out.
-On XP-8v and XP-6s this setting is left off by default and all cryptography runs locally.
+On XP-8v and XP-6s a single instance can run all cryptography locally with this setting off.
+If you are controlling more than one Apple TV from one processor, turn Full Crypto Offload ON on every instance –with two or more instances the processor is busier and local crypto can be too slow to finish pairing inside the Apple TV's ~30-second PIN window.
+See "Setting Up Multiple Apple TVs on One Processor" below.

 Upgrading from v1.08